Cambridge - A Level Courses

 - What are the implications for university entrance?

 - What’s an EPQ and what are the benefits of taking one?

 - What will MPW be doing and why?

 - What about retakes and transfers to MPW at the end of Year 12?

-Sixteen years ago, the government introduced Curriculum 2000, which split the A level into two equally-weighted components: the AS and the A2.
+At the turn of the century the government introduced Curriculum 2000, which split the A level into two equally-weighted components: the AS and the A2.
 In the first year of the sixth form, students studied the AS and, in the second, the A2.
 The combined marks determined the A level grade.
 Students could, however, choose to study a subject for just the first year only, resulting in an AS qualification worth half of an A level.
 In the typical model students pursued four AS subjects and carried three into the second year.
 A minority opted to continue with all four or even take five subjects.

 In September 2015 the system changed again.
 The major change was the introduction of linear A levels.
 Students are examined on all the material they have studied at the end of the second year.

 The AS qualification remains as a stand-alone qualification and will continue to be examinable at the end of the first year but its role and value will change over time.
 It is now ‘decoupled’ from the A level, meaning that it will not count towards the final result.
 Furthermore, it is assessed at a lower standard and is worth only 40% of the A level in terms of UCAS points, not 50% as it has been in the past.
 The student who sits the AS in a particular subject and wishes to continue with that subject to the full A level will therefore be assessed afresh on the AS material again at the end of the second year and this time assessed to a higher standard.

 The fundamental reason behind the change is a desire on the part of the government to raise standards.
 The key elements of the government’s reasoning were as follows:

 - Teaching time is lost as the Summer term of the lower sixth is typically given over to revision for the AS exams